turcuciprian/easy-countdown-timer/readme.txt

 = How do I configure a countdown timer? =

-After activating the plugin, to generate a shortcode, you check out your admin panel menu.
-You should see "Easy Countdown Timer" at the bottom of it. (bottom left in the admin panel).
-Click it and you have all the options to configure there.
+After activating the plugin, to generate a shortcode, You go to a post or page and you will notice a blue "Insert Timer" button at the top of the TinyMCE editor.
+Press it. a popup will appear where you get to customize it.

 = What do I do after Configuring?  =

-At the bottom of the Easy Countdown Timer Settings page, you have a textbox with a shortcode.
-If you click the textbox it will automatically select everything in the textbox.
-Copy the selection (all the text in the textbox), and go to a page or post and paste it in the content inside the editor.
-Update
+You just click the "insert Shortcode" button at the bottom left to add your shortcode to your editor.
+The popup should close and then you just update your post/page and view it to see the timer.

 == Screenshots ==